LitGroup/money.dart/README.md

      S outputs the currencies symbol e.g. $.

      C outputs part of the currency code e.g. USD.
-You can specify 1,2 or 3 C's
+You can specify 1,2 or 3 C's.
+Specifying CCC will output the full code regardless of its length.

         C - U